 ACDIS advisors are important, volunteer positions that help shape the direction of the association and provide leadership, expertise, and representation for the membership.
 The term of service is a maximum of three years.

 The voting page includes the nominees’ background in CDI and information on why they are seeking election.
-The vote will close end of business day on Thursday, January 31.
+The vote will close end of business day on Friday, January 31.

 If you have any questions, please e-mail ACDIS Director Brian Murphy at firstname.lastname@example.org.